alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2026/2026-04-15-the-inward-reality-of-the-iran-regime.md

 The point is that Khomeini and his followers are among the prominent figures of the Rafida (Shia), and among those who glorify and adhere to the Rafida creed.
 They are those who glorify the Twelve Imams and claim that they are the [rightful] Imams, that the leadership (Wilayah) must belong to them, and that the leadership of others is invalid.
 At the top of their list is Ali (may Allah be pleased with him).

 Regarding Ali, they spoke the truth in that Ali is a righteous man; he is the fourth [Caliph] after the [first] three, and he is the best of them after the three—the best of the Companions after the three.
 Likewise, al-Hasan and al-Husayn are among the Companions (may Allah be pleased with them).
 However, they did not assume leadership except for al-Hasan, who ruled for a short time and then stepped down, handing the Imamate and leadership to Mu’awiya (may Allah be pleased with him).
 As for al-Husayn and those after him, they never assumed leadership.
-But the Rafida lack insight; they have nothing but claims with no foundation.
+But the Rafida lack insight; they have nothing but claims with no foundation/basis.
 Yes.